-The better plan will be from these 2 options those are Revised Pay As You Earn (REPAYE) or Income-Based Repayment (IBR).
-As these will set your monthly payments at 10% of your discretionary income, which is open to all direct loan borrowers, indifferent of whether you have a hardship of finance.
+The better plan will be from these 2 options - Revised Pay As You Earn (REPAYE) or Income-Based Repayment (IBR).
+These will set your monthly payments at 10% of your discretionary income, which is open to all Direct Loan borrowers, no matter whether you have a hardship of finance or not.

 Is there any loan forgiveness for private student loans?

-In general private student loans doesn't provide any offer the same benefits such as federal student loan which might be of forgiveness.
-Under certain circumstances, there are some options for private student loan forgiveness.
-Where it's totally based on the unique circumstances within the private lenders.
+In general, private student loans do not offer the same benefits such as Federal student loan forgiveness.
+Under certain circumstances, there are options for private student loan forgiveness.
+Please contact your respective lender or servicer for your specific loans.